 Hampton Circle a 35 unit elderly building adjacent to Yorktowne Woods was funded with LIHTC and RD loan with full project subsidy.
 Bank grants and other grants contributed in the pre-construction cost.
 All units were rented up in November 2012 and there were 118 applicants that were placed on the wait list.

 In 2016, Chandler Heights II was reorganized, expanded, renovated.
 Four units of Section 811 one-bedroom units were added with subsidies to the tenants.
 The funding for this renovation and expansion was through LIHTC.
 USDA RD maintains the subsidies on the original 24 units.

 The residents of the elderly projects have formed an association and make use of the community centers and green-space area which includes walkways a gazebo a nature trail with exercise areas a pavilion and lawn furniture.
 The residents have scheduled meetings, bingo days, Bible study, game days, crime watch meetings, fellowship/craft days, potluck dish dinners, summer picnics and cook out, ice cream socials, special events such as prom night and fashion shows as well as private parties.

-Herring Ridge, which will be adjacent to Hampton Circle, will provide an additional 34 rental units for the elderly.
+Herring Ridge, which is adjacent to Hampton Circle, provides an additional 34 rental units for the elderly.
 The connector road and nature trail, as well as the water, sewer, electric, gas and storm water drain, are in place waiting for extending and connecting.
-Units will be available for renting in July 2020.